jndiogo/sibila/examples/extract/readme.md

 Last but not least, leaning against the counter with an air of quiet confidence, was Isabella Santos, a 32-year-old fashion designer from the romantic streets of Paris.
 Her impeccable style and effortless grace reflected the timeless elegance of her beloved city.
 """

-# this is the text with the model instructions, also known as system message.
+# model instructions text, also known as system message
 inst_text = "Extract information."
 ```